omer61295/4-in-a-row/README.md

 # 4-in-a-row
-4-in-a-row game (currently only 2 players)
+(currently only 2 players available)

+saves all times blue and red won